richard-warren/fish-tracking/README.md

   - create a video showing tracking `python predict\make_tracking_video.py video_name skeleton_name`
      - `video_name_tracking.avi` is generated in the video's directory (assumes `video_name_tracking.csv` exists)
 - expand training set
+  - manually
     - watch videos generated with `predict\make_tracking_video.py` to identify frames to be added to the training set
-  - use notebook `label\add_frames_to_dataset` to create a new dataset by combining them with an existing dataset
+    - use notebook `label\add_frames_manually` to create a new dataset by combining them with an existing dataset
+  - automatically
+    - use notebook `label\add_frames_automatically` to identify poorly tracked frames based on confidence levels. creates a new dataset by combining them with an existing dataset.

+# evaluating
+- use `predict\analyze_video.py video model_name skeleton_name` to analyze a video from the command line

 # todo
 - stim tracking